Eric-Arellano/meilisearch-internal-error/README.md

 ## To run

 1. Ensure Docker is running
-2. `npm install`
-3. `./run.sh`
+2. `./run.sh`
-4. Go to `localhost:7700`.
-It will ask for the API key, which you can get from the Docker logs in your terminal.
+3. Go to `localhost:7700`.
+It will ask for the API key.
+Hit `Go` and you should see a decode error in the Web UI.

-You can try different versions of Meilisearch by changing the values in `Dockerfile` and `init-db.ts` in the function `downloadMeili`.
-Run `rm -rf .bin` when changing the Meilisearch version.